Salem-News.com - October 11, 2008 - 4:14 pm

 • More parents who believe that youth entry into treatment leads to improved school attendance, less chance of suspension or expulsion from school, and a reduction in the likelihood of arrest by police.

-Leave a comment on this story.
+Comments Leave a comment on this story.

 Name:

-HTML tags and certain characters are removed - (numbers, letters only or post may be cut short.) certain words are banned to stop spammers.
 All comments and messages are approved by people and self promotional links or unacceptable comments are denied.

-©2008 Salem-News.com.
+©2024 Salem-News.com.
 All opinions expressed in this article are those of the author and do not necessarily reflect those of Salem-News.com.